rightjoin/fuel/readme.md

 ##### TODO
 - test cases
+- only cache 200 - OK values
+- re-arch cache to use middleware instead
 - map should be string->interface
 - set json encoder / decoder
 - ability to use a custom mux like httprouter